MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Configuring this policy will let you set a default profile in Google Chrome to be used when opening the browser rather than the last profile used.
+  Configuring this policy will let you set a default profile in Microsoft Edge to be used when opening the browser rather than the last profile used.
 This policy won't affect when "--profile-directory" parameter has been specified.
 Set the value to "Default" to refer to the default profile.
 The value is case sensitive.
 The value of the policy is the name of the profile (case sensitive) and can be configured with string that is the name of a specific profile.
 The value "Edge Kids Mode" and "Guest Profile" are considered not useful values because they not supposed to be a default profile.
 This policy won't impact the following scenarios: